MicrosoftDocs/architecture-center/docs/guide/security/microsoft-365-defender-security-integrate-azure-content.md

   Microsoft Endpoint Manager is the rebranded name for Intune, Configuration Manager and other services.
 You may access it through the portal <https://endpoint.microsoft.com>

-**NOTE:**
+  > [!NOTE]
+  >

-In article 4 \<LINK\>, regarding Microsoft 365 Defender, you can have more details about how to access the services provided by Microsoft 365 Defender and how each Portal is related to each other.
+  > In article 4 \<LINK\>, regarding Microsoft 365 Defender, you can have more details about how to access the services provided by Microsoft 365 Defender and how each Portal is related to each other.

 - **Azure Network watcher**